kdotmanoj/blog-site/README.md

 ## Live Demo

-Check out the live demo of the app on Vercel: [Your Vercel Deployment URL]()
+Check out the live demo of the app on Vercel: [Vercel Deployment URL](https://blog-site-rho-three.vercel.app/)